Best Natural Flea Tick Prevention For Dogs

 Why I Like It: The EasyDefense Tag is treated with a powerful bio-energetic process and sealed in an electro-magnetic shielded envelope.

 Just place it on your pet’s collar and it will use your pet’s own inherent energy to send out pest repelling frequencies.
-Only Natural Pet claims it starts working within 3 weeks.
+Only Natural Pet claims it starts working within three weeks.

 I am not easily sold on a little metal tag that claims to ward off pests.
 We’ve been using this tag since 2014 as part of the process I am explaining here.
 No fleas.
 No ticks.
 A bit pricier than other treatments, but I am of the ilk of pay now or pay later.
 I figure it cannot hurt in the grand scheme of things, and so I use it.